by Mary Swander

 Performance Information and Needs:

 The production will need at least a 10×12 space.
-There are no detailed technical needs–no power, no lights, no sound.
+There are no detailed technical needs–no power, no lights, minimal or no sound.
 This show is designed nimbly to be able to travel to small venues for families and farms.
 The show will need a general wash of light.
 The lighting doesn’t have to be fancy—we have worked with large lighting grids and in church basements with just a few wall switches.
 There are no lighting cues.
 We just need to be able to adjust lights at a minimum.

 We’d like to be able to arrive and set up one hour before the audience begins to arrive.
 So if the show is at 7:30, we would like to arrive, unload and begin set up at 6:00pm.
 That gives us enough time to adapt our performance to your space and then have everything cleaned up and ready to go at curtain time.

-Mary Swander, recent Poet Laureate of the State of Iowa, has published over thirteen books of poetry and non-fiction, in addition to plays, radio and television scripts and magazine articles.
+Mary Swander, recent Poet Laureate of the State of Iowa, has published over thirteen books of poetry and nonfiction, in addition to plays, radio and television scripts and magazine articles.
 She has appeared in such places as The New Yorker, The New York Times Magazine, National Public Radio, and Poetry Magazine.
-Swander’s plays Driving the Body Back and Farmscape have toured the U.S. and 2013 Farmscape was performed for Secretary of Agriculture Tom Vilsack and his staff at the U.S.D.A.
+Swander’s plays Driving the Body Back and Farmscape have toured the U.S. and in 2013, Farmscape was performed for Secretary of Agriculture Tom Vilsack and his staff at the U.S.D.A.

 Texts cited in Map of my Kingdom: